-After you add your web services to Web Application Firewall (WAF), you can configure HTTP flood protection rules to block HTTP flood attacks that target websites and return 405 error pages to clients.
+After you add your web services to Web Application Firewall (WAF), you can configure protection rules for the HTTP flood protection module to block HTTP flood attacks that target websites and return 405 error pages to clients.
 This topic describes how to create an HTTP flood protection rule.

 Prerequisites